 Carbis Bay Beach

-Carbis Bay beach is a beautiful beach of approximately 1 mile length.
+Carbis Bay beach is a beautiful beach approximately 1-mile in length.
 The centre of the beach is home to all the facilities, car park and the Carbis Bay Hotel which has extensive grounds leading down to the edge of the beach.
-Being north by northeast facing, the beach rarely gets surf and is a family friendly beach.
+Being north by northeast facing, the beach rarely gets surf and is a family-friendly beach.
 Away from the central facilities, the beach meanders away to rocky edges.

 The east side of the beach, at low tide, can dry out to connect with the RSPB bird sanctuary beach of Porthkidney Sands which adds another mile and a half to anybody wishing to take a stroll.
 Tidal considerations are important but the coastal footpath runs along the back of the beach so being cut of by the tide is unlikely.
 Special care needs to be taken near Carrick Gladden (Hawks Point) as this is the only area that could suffer from tidal influence.

 Check here for a listing of Cornwall Beaches with RNLI Lifeguard cover.

 Back to Cornwall Beaches© Photograph of Carbis Bay Beach with kind permission of Katherine Flckr